Scrum 101: Practical Guide Hero

 • What is Scrum: A lightweight framework for solving complex problems

-• Scrum vs. traditional project management: Key differences in visibility, value, cost of change, and risk
+• Scrum vs. traditional PM: Key differences in visibility, value, cost of change, and risk

 • Scrum Values and Empiricism: Trust, transparency, inspection, and adaptation